Methodology

 Data collection

-Local authorities are required by the Department for Education (the department) to collect and return individual level data on children and family social workers in post at 30 September, and starters and leavers during the year ending 30 September.
+Local authorities are required by the Department for Education (the department) to collect and return individual level data on children and family social workers.
 Some data items are not included in the statistical release, because of concerns over data quality; more information on this is provided in the ‘Data Quality and Uses’ section.
-Information on the data items collected in the census, including those collected on a voluntary basis, is provided in the guide to submitting data.
+Information on the data items collected in the census, including those collected on a voluntary basis, is provided in the guide to submitting data (opens in a new tab).

-Data was collected at an individual social worker level and figures in this statistics publication are shown on both a headcount and full-time equivalent basis.
-The only exceptions to this are the number of vacancies (FTE) and the number of FTE agency workers covering vacancies that were collected at an aggregate (local authority) level.
+Data is collected at an individual social worker level and figures in this statistics publication are shown on both a headcount and full-time equivalent (FTE) basis.
+The only exceptions to this method of collecting data are the number of vacancies (FTE) and the number of FTE agency workers covering vacancies that are collected at an aggregate (local authority) level.

 Data cleaning